 Life is simple when we live in a smaller community.
 We want less and have more to share.

 Ayurveda and its way to live well

-We need to follow the examples from smaller communities which live on the principle of have less, live well.
+We need to follow the examples of smaller communities that live on the principle of having less, live well.
 We need to live in a poor man’s mindset – buy what you need.
 Don’t buy because you have money.
 Only then, populations will learn to live well and happily.
-On world population day, let’s discuss how we can move towards have less, share more and live well.
+On world population day, let\’s discuss how we can move towards having less, sharing more and live well.

 — Dr. Mahesh Krishnamurthy